-Christoph Bock is Principal Investigator at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences and Professor of [Bio]Medical Informatics at the Medical University of Vienna.
+Christoph Bock is a Principal Investigator at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences and a Professor of [Bio]Medical Informatics at the Medical University of Vienna.
 His research combines experimental biology (high-throughput sequencing, epigenetics, CRISPR screening, synthetic biology) with computational methods (bioinformatics, machine learning, artificial intelligence) – for cancer, immunology, and precision medicine.

 We are an ambitious and diverse team of experimental and

 We are grateful to and proud of the lab’s former PhD students and postdocs,

 who have moved on to successful scientific careers.